couchbaselabs/sdk-rfcs/draft/0002-subdocapi.md

 ### Document/Item

-This class, used in top-level KV operations, is also employed by the sub-document API to return values or indicate status.
+This class is used in top-level KV operations.
+The `Document` object itself is the return value from normal KV operations which contain the value, cas, mutation token, etc.

+### DocumentFragment
-[The `Document` _may_ be subclassed into `DocumentFragment` to signal that the value contained therein is only _part_ of the document (a fragment).
+The `Document` _may_ be replaced by a `DocumentFragment` to signal that the value contained therein is only _part_ of the document (a fragment), and that top-level operations can't apply to a fragment.

 This subclass contains the same fields as the `Document`, except the `value` (or `contents`) is replaced by the `fragment` field.
-This is to avoid confusion regarding whether the value "truly" contains the entire document value, or merely a subdoc.

-The `Document` object itself is the return value from normal KV operations which contain the value, cas, mutation token, etc.
+It also additionally contains the `path` considered in subdoc operations.

+Thus `DocumentFragment` can be used both as a return type (eg. when attempting to get a fragment of a document) and an input (for mutations, `DocumentFragment` contains everything needed: id of the document, path in the document, fragment value to be applied, cas and expiry...).
+In some languages this can replace longer method signatures for mutations.

 This object is used as an example, some SDKs may wish to either use the 'value' or 'document' field of the existing `Document` return value, or